-- Our pattern designers originate from all over the world, and paper sizes vary.
+- Our Designers originate from all over the world, and paper sizes vary.
 Printing with "no scaling" ensures that patterns print at the size the designer intended.

-- 5" patterns can easily be enlarged to 10" by copying at 200% (as well as many other sizes!).
+- 5" patterns can easily be enlarged to 10" by copying at 200% on your own printer or at a copy shop (they can use bigger paper!)
+OR use our handy tutorial for enlarging/reducing your patterns at home.
 You may find that more complicated patterns are easier to piece when enlarged.

 - When enlarging patterns, we recommend printing, cutting apart the pattern pieces and enlarging the units individually.